jaroslavtyc/history-of-variable/README.md

 #### Lets try to use `debug_backtrace()`

+- easiest way is let an object to record its changes
-- strength as an object
+    - `strength` as an object

-`see Example dir for used objects`
+    - see [Example dir](./Example) for used objects

-- usage
+    - usage:

 ```php
 <?php